Emergence of Time

 The Born Rule from Spectral Optimality

-We now strengthen the derivation of the Born rule by identifying it as the unique decoding rule compatible with Spectral Selection Principle and observer persistence.
+We derive the Born rule as the unique decoding rule compatible with spectral selection and observer persistence.

 Problem Statement